-- Treatment of infertility, including but not limited to surgery, fertility drugs, and other medications associated with fertility treatment. - Non-diagnostic testing required for employment, schooling, screening, or public health reasons that are not for the purpose of treatment.

-- You may have additional costs for other services such as hospital facility charges.
-See those covered services for details. - Facility charges are covered under Hospital. - See Emergency Services for diagnostic tests in an emergency room. - See Maternity Care for diagnostic tests on a fetus. - See Preventive Care for routine screening of health status. - Genetic testing may be covered in some cases.
+What is excluded?
+(Premera HMO pays 0%) Treatment of infertility, including but not limited to surgery, fertility drugs, and other medications associated with fertility treatment.
+Non-diagnostic testing or screening required for employment, schooling, or public health reasons that are not for the purpose of treatment.
+Related benefit information You may have additional costs for other services such as hospital facility charges.
+See those covered services for details.
+Facility charges are covered under Hospital.
+See Emergency Services for diagnostic tests in an emergency room.
+See Maternity Care for diagnostic tests on a fetus.
+See Preventive Care for routine screening of health status.
+Genetic testing may be covered in some cases.
 Call customer service before seeking testing since it may require Prior Authorization.
 When prescribed by an in-network provider, prior authorization is not required for biomarker testing for members with stage 3 or 4 cancer, or for members with recurrent, relapsed, refractory, or metastatic cancer.